 - Count the 1 bits in a file

 - How to debug nondeterministic failures

-Given two separate databases A and B with bank accounts on both, design a system that can transfer money from an account on A to another account on B. Assume that the dbs and any servers you add can die and restart at any time, and the dbs are the only durable storage.
+Given two separate databases A and B with bank accounts on both, design a system that can transfer money from an account on A to another account on B. Assume that the dbs and any servers you add can die and restart at any time.
 The system may be eventually consistent.